Skip to content

 return None

-# 1. Find and remove the node
+# 1. Find node and delete

 if val < node.val: